 When it comes to spray nozzles used in a smokehouse or dehydrator, there are two main styles: the standard cone shape nozzle and the newer spray ball.

 The cone shape is the most commonly used nozzle style in the ovens of many brand name manufacturers — and the style that most people are familiar with.

-As the name suggests, this style of nozzle produces a cone shape, spraying anywhere from from a 17° to a 170° angle.
-The high pressure spray covers every surface below the nozzle with water and cleaning solution, cleaning the interior cooking cabinet of the oven.
+As the name suggests, this style of nozzle produces a cone shape, spraying anywhere from a 17° to a 170° angle.
+The high-pressure spray covers every surface below the nozzle with water and cleaning solution, cleaning the interior cooking cabinet of the oven.

 While the cone style spray nozzle is the industry standard, it comes with a number of disadvantages:

 - Only cleans surfaces below the nozzle